AGDevelopment/AGDevelopment/README.md

-Hi, I’m @AGDevelopment.
+Hi, I’m Albert Garza (@AGDevelopment).
 I’m interested in Web and Software Development with an interest in Graphic Design and Photography.
 I’m currently learning/relearning - everthing!
-Was away from from programming for a while.
+Have been away from programming for a while.
 Having a blast re-experiencing it all.